 ADA guidelines and Section 508 requirements.
 For more information, visit www.assistratech.com.

-The Trace R&D Center was formed in 1971 at the University of Wisconsin - Madison to address the communication needs of people who are
+The Trace R&D Center has been at the forefront of technology and disability since it was formed in 1971 at the University of Wisconsin - Madison.

 EZ® and EZ Access® are registered trademarks of the Wisconsin Alumni Research Foundation (WARF).